vihar/linear-algebra-for-deeplearning/README.md

 When confined to smaller levels, everything is math behind deep learning.
 So it is important to understand basic linear algebra before getting started with deep learning and programming it.

-1. Scalars
+# Scalars

-**Scalars are single numbers and are an example of a 0th-order tensor.**The notation x ∈ ℝ states that the scalar values in an element in a set of real-valued numbers, ℝ. There are different sets of numbers of interest in deep learning. ℕ represents the set of positive integers (1,2,3,…). ℤ designates the integers, which combine positive, negative and zero values. ℚ represents the set of rational numbers that may be expressed as a fraction of two integers.
+**Scalars are single numbers and are an example of a 0th-order tensor**.
+The notation x ∈ ℝ states that the scalar values in an element in a set of real-valued numbers, ℝ. There are different sets of numbers of interest in deep learning. ℕ represents the set of positive integers (1,2,3,…). ℤ designates the integers, which combine positive, negative and zero values. ℚ represents the set of rational numbers that may be expressed as a fraction of two integers.

 Few built-in scalar types are int, float, complex, bytes, Unicode.
 In NumPy, there are 24 new fundamental Python types to describe different types of scalars.[More Info](https://docs.scipy.org/doc/numpy-1.14.0/reference/arrays.scalars.html).
 When it comes to a graphical representation, it will be a simple point on the graph.